Skip to main content

 Symptoms - Myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS)

-The main symptom of myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS), is feeling extremely tired and generally unwell.
+There are 4 main symptoms of myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS).

 Extreme tiredness (fatigue)

-The main symptom of ME/CFS is extreme physical and mental tiredness (fatigue) that does not go away with rest or sleep.
+The extreme tiredness (fatigue) associated with ME/CFS does not go away with rest or sleep.
 This can make it difficult to carry out everyday tasks and activities.

 Most people with ME/CFS describe their fatigue as overwhelming and a different type of tiredness from what they've experienced before.